 Introduction

 Trauma — the clinical entity of injury and the body’s associated response — is a leading cause of mortality and morbidity worldwide.
-According to WHO, injury-related deaths constitute 4% of all deaths and take the lives of 4,4 million people yearly worldwide - more than HIV/AIDS, malaria, maternal mortality and tuberculosis combined.
-The top 3 of 5 causes of death in people aged 5-29 are injury-related; road traffic injuries, homicide and suicide.
+According to WHO, injury-related deaths constitute 8% of all deaths and take the lives of 4,4 million people yearly worldwide - more than HIV/AIDS, malaria, maternal mortality and tuberculosis combined.
+The top three out of five causes of death in people aged 5-29 are injury-related; road traffic injuries, homicide and suicide.
 Each year, tens of millions of people suffer non-fatal injuries leading to treatment at hospitals in emergency departments and acute care visits.
 These injuries often lead to temporary or permanent disability and the need for medical and mental rehabilitation.
 Trauma exposure at a young age increases the risk for mental illness and suicide leading to increased risk of an unhealthy lifestyle associated with smoking, alcohol and substance abuse, chronic disease and cancer as well as societal problems such as crime, poverty and violence.
 The burden of disease from injuries vary depending on certain conditions; socioeconomic factors, gender, age and country.
 Men suffer from injuries more often than women.
 Across all age groups worldwide, the top three leading causes of injury among males are road traffic injuries, homicide and suicide; whereas the top three leading causes of injury among women are road traffic injuries, falls and suicide (2).

 According to the annual report from the Swedish Trauma registry (SweTrau) 2022, trauma was more common among men than women in Sweden — 65,3% men compared to 34,7% women.
 The most affected age group was the working population.
 The leading causes of trauma included; road traffic injuries, falls, weapons and stabs and blows.
 Previous years, road traffic injuries have been the leading cause of injury.
 However, since 2022 road traffic injuries and falls account for about the same proportion of mechanisms of injury.
 There are several variables that can be studied to assess primary patient care, for example time to first CT and acute interventions.
 Median time to first CT at the university hospitals of Sweden was 30 minutes in unconscious patients with GCS < 9.
 Acute interventions is defined as interventions performed immediately or within 24 hours after arrival to a hospital.
 The most common acute interventions in Swedish hospitals were: thoracic drains, wound revisions and fracture surgery followed by laparotomy with haemostasis, radiological interventions such as embolisation and stents, and thoracotomy (3).